zeek/try-zeek/manager/static/examples/basics/event/readme.markdown

   event, all handler bodies for that event are executed in order of `&priority`.

-In the Bro documentation is a detailed chapter about Bro's event engine, how Bro and the scripts interact, and what role the `event` plays in a Bro script.
-Please [read](https://www.bro.org/sphinx-git/scripting/index.html#the-event-queue-and-event-handlers).
+In the Zeek documentation is a detailed chapter about Zeek's event engine, how Zeek and the scripts interact, and what role the `event` plays in a Zeek script.
+Please [read](https://www.zeek.org/sphinx-git/scripting/index.html#the-event-queue-and-event-handlers).
-A reference for predefined events not related to protocol or file analysis is [here](https://www.bro.org/sphinx/scripts/base/bif/event.bif.bro.html).
+A reference for predefined events not related to protocol or file analysis is [here](https://www.zeek.org/sphinx/scripts/base/bif/event.bif.bro.html).

 This example shows how to define and trigger a custom event.